 What does a solar collector or a solar powered fan look like?
 What size of wind turbine is appropriate for a single-family house?
 You can see these devices in operation along the Harakka renewable-energy and nature trail.

 Take a group to a guided tour of Harakka!
-You can book a guide to take you to the island’s nature or to give you a presentation on the island’s energy displays, or you can book an island adventure for children.
+You can book a guide to take you to the island’s nature or you can book an island adventure for children.
 Contact information of guides is available from the Environment services' Environmental protection unit.
-The fees are EUR 240 , EUR 300 on Sunday.

 The culture and leisure sector rents the library, catering space and auditorium in the Harakka main building for meetings and gatherings.